SergiosKar/SergiosKar.github.io/_posts/2018-08-12-Deep_learning.md

 ---
 layout: post
-title:  Deep Learning: The future or another AI buzzword
+title:  Deep Learning- The future or another AI buzzword
 summary: How deep learning is changing the world
 featured-img: deep_learning
 ---